How to fit dentist visits into your busy schedule

 Choose your appointment times carefully

-When booking your dentist appointment, pick your time and day of the week carefully.
+When booking your dentist appointment through their booking software, pick your time and day of the week carefully.
 It may be that you’re more likely to stick to an appointment if it’s conveniently at the start or end of the day.
 This way you won’t need to interrupt work for your checkup.

 If you’re making an appointment for treatment, like a filling, this would be better arranged at the end of the day, to allow time to recover from the treatment.